HomeFAQ

 • Simpler UX with a native macOS interface

-• Native YubiKey / WebAuthn flow — no terminal commands needed
+• Native YubiKey / Touch ID / WebAuthn flow — no terminal commands needed

 • Built-in file operations (organize, deduplicate, secure delete) in one app